R-nvim/R.nvim/README.md

   is used to send code to R Console.

-- When running R in an external terminal emulator, Tmux is used to send commands to R Console, but some terminal emulators have built-in multiplexer capabilities and can be used without Tmux.
+- When running R in an external terminal emulator, Tmux is used to send commands to R Console.

+- Some terminal emulators have built-in multiplexer capabilities and can be used without Tmux.

-The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself but is run as a Neovim's job.
-That is, the communication between the _rnvimserver_ and Neovim is through the _rnvimserver_ standard input and output (green arrows).
-The _rnvimserver_ application runs a TCP server.
+The application _rnvimserver_ runs as a language server that communicates with Neovim through the standard input/output, but it also includes a TCP server.
 When _nvimcom_ is loaded, it immediately starts a TCP client that connects to _rnvimserver_ (red arrows).